ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 selection is necessarily tied to path selection.
 This may involve choosing between multiple local interfaces that are connected to different access networks.

+When additional information (such as Provisioning Domain (PvD) information
+{{RFC7556}}) is provided about the networks over which an endpoint can operate, this can inform the selection between alternate network paths.
+Path information can include network segment PMTU, set of supported DSCPs, expected usage, cost, etc. The usage of this information by the Transport Services API is generally independent of the specific mechanism/protocol used to receive the information (e.g. zero-conf, DHCP, or IPv6 RA).

 Most Selection Properties are represented as Preferences, which can take one of five values: